 Conduct regular checks.
 If your ducts appear to be excessively dirty, you may want to consider hiring an expert company to complete a professional duct cleaning.

 In addition to conducting regular checks to ensure that your air conditioner is clean.
 Be sure to keep up with its maintenance.
 A smooth operating air conditioner helps to ensure that you do not develop moisture or humidity problems.
+A well maintained system can go a long way to prevent air conditioner mold.

 Basic air conditioner maintenance is rather simple, but very important.
 Change your filters REGULARLY.
 Again, cleanliness is very important in preventing mold and ensure your system runs smoothly for a long time.
 Check your coils to ensure they are in good shape and clean of dirt build up.
 A clean filter helps to keep your coils clean, but some dirt and debris can still get into your coils, so check to be sure.
 Make sure the coils are in good condition and not bent or damaged.
 Inspect your draining channels to ensure there are no clogs or leaks.